ConstellationBrands/docs/README.md

  - **Linux or OS X** — Windows may work, but is unsupported.
  - **Ruby, version 2.2.5 or newer**
  - **Bundler** — If Ruby is already installed, but the `bundle` command doesn't work, just run `gem install bundler` in a terminal.
+ - **Docker** - If you don't have linux or OS X, you can use docker, see all instructions in the Dockerfile

 ### Getting Set Up